coolshare/ReactReduxPattern/README.md

    of dispatching instead of somewhere else such as in a reducer.<br/><br/> **Solution**: one key issue with this is that the callback has to be invoked after every handler including reduces and subscribers is done their jobs.
    So my approach is to trigger an asynchronous dispatch in a middleware and the asynchronous dispatching is picked up in the next round of event process in a common reducer where the callback is invoked.
-See code details at /services/CommunicationService.js.
+See code details at <a href="https://github.com/coolshare/ReactReduxPattern/blob/master/src/services/CommunicationService.js">/services/CommunicationService.js</a> and <a href="https://github.com/coolshare/ReactReduxPattern/blob/master/src/components/CommonMiddleware.js">/components/CommonMiddleware.js</a>.

 /**** here are some commonly used ones***/